-Can I choose the country I most want to serve in?
+Can I choose the country and/or sector I most want to serve in?

-Applicants can apply to up to three specific countries and programs at a time, and have the option to select "Send me where I'm most needed" as one (or more) of their choices.
+Applicants can apply to up to three specific countries and work sectors at a time, and have the option to select "Anywhere I Am Needed" and/or "Any Work Sector" as one (or more) of their choices.
 Applicants may reapply for future programs if they are not selected for their top choices.
 Peace Corps Volunteers come from all walks of life and have a broad range of skill sets and career priorities, but they all want to volunteer to serve others.
 Some potential Volunteers will be interested in a specific area of the world, others in a specific language, program, or sector area.
 No matter what your personal priority is, you can express your preference to the Peace Corps.

 How long do Volunteers serve?
 Are shorter assignments available?

-The traditional Peace Corps program is 27 months, with a variety of job assignments in over 65 countries.
+The traditional Peace Corps program is 27 months, with a variety of job assignments in more than 60 countries.
 Most Volunteer placements are in this program.